SCRFpublic/DGSA-R-version/README.md

    First you will need to make sure that you have devtools installed (library(devtools)), then you can install with the following command: devtools::install_github("ogru/DGSA").
 After that you can proceed to load the routines in the usual way with library(DGSA).

+To view some of the package capabilities copy and paste the following URL in your browser: https://rawgit.com/ogru/DGSA/master/vignette/Intro_to_DGSA.html

+It will view the vignette without downloading the package/file.

 If you prefer to work with MATLAB, you can find the original MATLAB implementation here: https://github.com/scheidtc/dGSA.
 However, without the matrix plot for visualization of all sensitivities/importances.